Yuna Kato

-Yuna Kato (加藤 佑奈, Katō Yūna) is a Japanese badminton player.
+Yuna Kato (加藤 佑奈, Katō Yūna) is a Japanese badminton player who competes in women's doubles.
+She is a former member of the Japanese national team and plays for the Kumamoto Saishunkan badminton team.
+Kato reached a career-high world ranking of No. 18 alongside her former partner, Rui Hirokami.
+She won her first BWF World Tour title at the 2022 Indonesia Masters Super 100.
+She was also a runner-up in three Super 300 events: 2022 Taipei Open, 2023 Korea Masters and 2024 Orléans Masters.
+She was part of the Japanese team that secured a bronze medal at the 2022 Asia Team Championships.

 Career

 2022: First World Tour title and world No. 25 ranking

 In 2022, Yuna Kato partnered with Rui Hirokami in women's doubles.
 On the BWF World Tour, they were runners-up at two tournaments: the Taipei Open (Super 300), where they lost to Ng Tsz Yau and Tsang Hiu Yan of Hong Kong, and the Canada Open (Super 100), where they were defeated by fellow Japanese pair Rena Miyaura and Ayako Sakuramoto.
 Kato and Hirokami won their first BWF World Tour title at the Indonesia Masters Super 100, defeating Miyaura and Sakuramoto in the final.
 The pair also won two International Challenge titles: the Mexican International and the Belgian International.
 Kato was part of the Japanese team that won a bronze medal at the Asia Team Championships in Selangor.
 Starting the year unranked, their performances led to a significant rise in their world ranking, reaching World No. 25 by 26 December 2022.